filecoin-project/fvm-specs/07-errors.md

 - We intentionally use `ErrIllegalArgument` instead of `ErrSerialization` in non-IPLD syscalls, even if we're using CBOR.
-- There is no `ErrForbidden` syscall error code:
+- There is no `ErrForbidden` syscall error number:
     - Calling a forbidden actor will result in an `ErrForbidden` exit code from that actor.
     - Calling a forbidden syscall is statically impossible as it will be impossible to _import_ said syscalls.
 I.e., actor deployment will fail.